14 Styles of Indian Holi Celebrations

 Royal-Holi-of-Rajasthan

-The Royal Holi of Rajasthan, also known as the ‘Maharaja’s Holi’, is a grand celebration of the festival of colours that takes place in the state of Rajasthan.
-This unique and traditional celebration is marked by a display of regal splendour and rich cultural heritage.
-The festival is celebrated by the royal families of Rajasthan, who gather together to participate in various cultural events and performances.
-The celebrations usually begin with a grand procession of decorated elephants, camels, and horses, accompanied by musicians and dancers dressed in colourful traditional attire.
+It’s a unique and traditional celebration marked by a display of regal splendour and rich cultural heritage celebrated by the royal families of Rajasthan, who gather together to participate in various cultural events and performances.

 5. Manjal Kuli